A question of the heart

-In this new Vocal Fabric video, director Simon Cools Fierlafijn transforms that sensitivity into image — a poetic meditation on distance and closeness, where sound itself becomes human presence.
+In this new Vocal Fabric video, director Simon Cools Fierlafijn captures that fragile space between distance and closeness, where sound becomes the trace of human presence.

 📺 Watch the video on YouTube